Shims for molding in sculpture

 An online search for "metal shim roll" will show some good results.
 You'll need some metal cutting shears and I suggest wearing durable gloves, as thinner shim can become quite sharp.
 Rounding off corners on the exposed side can help for safety.

-Chris, Thanks a lot for the detailed advice!
+hanks a lot for the detailed advice!
 I will definitely use it!